rahulkj/rahulkj.github.io/_posts/2019-02-22-certificates-order.md

 ---
 layout: post
-title:  "Certificates and their order of deployment"
+title: "🔒 Certificates and Their Order of Deployment"
 date:   2019-02-22 18:40:00 -0600
+tags:
+  - certificates
+  - ssl
+  - security
+  - nginx
+  - networking
-categories: bosh ips cloudfoundry
+categories:
+  - security
+  - networking
 ---

 One common question that developers ask, "What is the sequence of specifying certificates, when using nginx?" and "Does the order really matter?"